 The Research on Cognitive Offloading

-Sparrow, Liu and Wegner (2011) ran a foundational study on what they called the "Google effect": students who were told that information would be stored on a computer remembered the information itself less well, but remembered the location where it was stored more accurately.
-The brain optimises for the easier task.
-AI chatbots represent an even more extreme form of cognitive offloading because they do not just store information — they perform the cognitive operations on it (synthesise, summarise, argue) that the student would otherwise have done.
+Sparrow, Liu and Wegner (2011) ran a foundational study on what they called the "Google effect": learners who were told that information would be stored on a computer remembered the information itself less well, but remembered the location where it was stored more accurately.
+The brain chooses for the easier task.
+AI chatbots are an extreme form of cognitive offloading.
+They don't just store information.
+They also do the thinking work (synthesise, summarise, argue) that learners would otherwise do themselves.

 There is a counter-argument from the "extended mind" literature (Clark and Chalmers, 1998) that external cognitive aids are a legitimate part of thinking, not a corruption of it.
 The counter-argument has merit when the goal is task completion.
 It has limits when the goal is the development of the thinking apparatus itself, which is the goal of education.